ibm-ecosystem-engineering/common-svs-charts/README.md

 # Helm

 Helm is a package manager.
 Package managers automate the process of installing, configuring, upgrading, and removing computer programs.
-Examples include the Red Hat® Package Manager (RPM), Homebrew, and Windows PackageManagement.
+Examples include the Red Hat Package Manager (RPM), Homebrew, and Windows PackageManagement.

 An application in OpenShift typically consists of at least two resource types: a deployment resource, which describes a set of pods to be deployed together, and a services resource, which defines endpoints for accessing the APIs in those pods.
 The application can also include ConfigMaps, Secrets, and Ingress.